jupyter/nbgrader/nbgrader/docs/source/contributor_guide/releasing.rst

 At this point, make a pull request with the changes you have made so far.
 Make sure all the tests pass.
-After this point, you shouldn't need to make any more changes to the source: the remaining steps all have to do with building and releasing packags and creating branches/tags on GitHub.
+After this point, you shouldn't need to make any more changes to the source: the remaining steps all have to do with building and releasing packages and creating branches/tags on GitHub.

 Clean all untracked files
 -------------------------